flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 ### Productionizing your Workflows

 Flyte's core design decision is to make workflows reproducible and repeatable.
-One way it achieves this is by providing a way for you to bake in user-defined workflows and all of their dependencies into a Docker container.
+One way it achieves this is by providing a way for you to bake-in user-defined workflows and all of their dependencies into a Docker container.

 The third method of registering your workflows uses two commands: